vidulum/documentation/docs/resources/technical-glossary.md

 **Governance**

 The process of determining what changes to the network are permissible, such as modifications to code or movement of funds.
-The governance system in Crypto.org Chain is on-chain and revolves around stakeholder voting.
+The governance system in Vidulum Chain is on-chain and revolves around stakeholder voting.

 #### H